-One of the Forum's aims is to build capacity for heritage science through supporting and promoting opportunities available for training in this field, and raising awareness of heritage as a career.
+One of the Forum's aims is to build capacity for heritage science by supporting and promoting opportunities for training and skills development, and raising awareness of heritage as a career.

 The strategic framework theme of a skilled and diverse heritage science community has five associated strategic outcomes